sbreiler/BootstrapMultipleModals/README.md

 # bootstrap-multi-modals
 Add the possibility to open more than one modal in bootstrap, fixes *all* glitchy problems when doing so.

-Tested on Bootstrap Version 3.0.3, all recent versions should work.
+Tested on Bootstrap Version 3.0.3, all recent versions should work too.

 **Features:**
  - small